-Leases IFRS 16, Leases replaces the current guidance in IAS 17 for operating and finance lease accounting.
+Leases IFRS 16 Leases replaces the current guidance in IAS 17 for operating and finance lease accounting.
 This standard requires lessees to recognize a lease liability representing the obligation for future lease payments and a right-of-use asset in the consolidated balance sheets for substantially all lease contracts, initially measured at the present value of unavoidable lease payments.
+Purchase, renewal and termination options which are reasonably certain of being exercised are also included in the measurement of the lease liability.
+Lease payment liabilities will not include variable lease payments.

-Under the new standard the Company will recognize new right-of-use assets and lease liabilities for its operating leases of land, building and equipment.
+Under the new standard the Company will recognize new right-of-use assets and lease liabilities for its operating leases of land, buildings and equipment.
 In addition, the nature and timing of leasing expenses will change as operating lease expenses are replaced by a depreciation charge for right-of-use assets and interest expense on lease liabilities.
 The Company plans to apply IFRS 16 on February 1, 2019 using the full retrospective approach with restatement of the comparative period financial statements.
 The cumulative effect of the initial application will be recorded by restating opening retained earnings at February 1, 2018.

-The implementation of this accounting standard will have a material impact on the consolidated financial statements with increases in total assets, long-term liabilities and deferred income taxes.
-Any difference between the recognition of right-of-use assets and lease liabilities will be recognized in retained earnings.
 The Company continues to execute its detailed implementation plan.
-The portfolio of leases has been identified and the leasing information required to support the change in the accounting standard has been summarized for each lease.
-Information technology, processes and controls are being modified and developed to support the implementation.
-The Company is continuing to evaluate the impact of this accounting standard on its consolidated financial statements, technology, processes and internal controls.
+The portfolio of leases has been identified and the leasing information required to support the change in accounting standards has been summarized for each lease.
+The Company has configured its accounting system to account for leases under IFRS 16 and populated the detailed lease data.
+Processes and controls are being modified and training is being conducted to support the implementation.
+The Company is continuing to evaluate the impact of these changes on its consolidated financial statements, technology processes and internal controls.